 Your vegetable garden layout makes planting your vegetable garden easier.
-I keep my vegetable garden layouts form year to year as a reference for the next spring.
+I keep my vegetable garden layouts from year to year as a reference for the next spring in my garden journal.

 In the winter when the snow is flying I get out my pencil and paper and start to figure out my garden configuration for the coming year.

 I start with plotting the size of my garden on paper.
 I have two vegetable gardens.
 The smallest is 20’ x 44’ I keep my garden a simple rectangle.
 The shape of your garden is a personal choice.
 Have fun with this based on your landscape.